ibm-cloud-docs/resiliency/bcdr-approaches.md

 | Active/active     | Critical systems   | Zero downtime           | High                |
 {: caption="Disaster recovery approaches and possible workload types, downtime tolerence, and cost and complexity to maintain." caption-side="bottom"}

 Zero footprint is only suitable for systems that tolerate extended downtime, like noncritical development and test environments.
 It is a cost-effective option that relies on cloud computing's ability to quickly scale up resources when needed rather than maintain standby systems.
-Basic standby builds on zero footprint by pre-creating some components which otherwise can take time to provision.
+Basic standby builds on the zero footprint approach by pre-creating some components which otherwise can take time to provision.
 Minimal operation is appropriate for workloads where a few hours of downtime can be tolerated, reducing the overall cost.
 Crucial systems, which tolerate zero downtime, run in an active-active cross-regional active/acitive configuration.
 Maintaining systems in an active/active configuration involves the most cost and effort.
-For your DR plan, you can mix and match approaches to suit differnt workloads, especially where budget is a constraint.
+For your DR plan, you can mix and match approaches to suit different workloads, especially where budget is a constraint.

 To choose an approach, it’s important to understand if the service automatically takes backups of your data and how backups are taken within the service.
 Review each service's documentation to understand where the backups are stored, how to restore the backups, and where you can recover them.